The ZBoard is the weight-sensing electric skateboard.

 The ZBoard's deck includes front and rear foot pads.
 Each foot pad evaluates how much force the rider is applying and sends this information to the onboard micro-controller which dictates the speed of the electric motor.

 Leaning on the front foot pad begins acceleration.
 Acceleration is completely variable meaning you can cruise at any pace.

 How do I stop on the ZBoard?

 Leaning back kicks in regenerative braking, allowing the rider to stop on a downhill.

 Do I put my feet on both foot pads at the same time?

 No, we recommend you stand in the middle of the board and flare your foot out to the foot pad of choice.

 What other features does the ZBoard have?

-The ZBoard includes off-road wheels and a built-in handle for convenience.
+The ZBoard includes oversized smooth wheels and a built-in handle for convenience.
 The ZBoard also ships with a charger that works at any 110V wall outlet (220V chargers for European customers are also available).